 - Hi-vis Jacket - one needed for each person travelling in the car.

 - Warning Triangle - some cars come standard with these and are usually found in the boot.

-- GB Sticker - a GB sticker is needed, for the rear of the car.
+- UK Sticker - a UK sticker is needed, for the rear of the car.
 However, if your car has a UK number plate you won't need a UK sticker.

 - Spare Bulbs - by law, it is necessary to carry a spare bulb kit, in case of any bulb failures.

 - Breathalyser - needed within the car.
 These can be purchased for minimal cost and can prevent a large fine.